MediaComem/comem-archioweb/README.md

 **Bonus**

 Doing more than is required **MAY** earn you some bonus points in the evaluation.
 Here are some examples:

 * Implement authorization, i.e. deny some users the right to perform specific operations even when they are authenticated.

   For example: event when authenticated, user A may not be able to edit resource 1, because it was created by user B, and only the creator can modify it.
-* Implement "full" (close to 100%) test coverage with automated tests.
+* Implement "full" (90-100%) test coverage with automated tests.